tasfiaSE/-AI-COURSE/AI Tools Exploration/README.md

-# 🤖 AI Tools Exploration – Video & Presentation
+# 🤖 AI Tools Exploration – Animaker Video & AI Deliverables

-This project is a part of the **Artificial Intelligence** course, showcasing two major deliverables created entirely with AI-powered tools:
+This project is part of my Artificial Intelligence course and showcases three key deliverables:

 1. 🎥 A concise **AI Course Summary Video** made using **Pictory AI**
 2. 📊 A professional **10-slide AI Course Presentation** generated with **Gamma AI**
+3. 🎬 A polished **Animaker video** summarizing my learning journey—including a heartfelt thank-you message

-Both outputs were conceptualized and scripted with the assistance of **ChatGPT**.
+Both the script and narrative were developed with support from **ChatGPT**.

 ---